 We deployed a kinetic scaffold coral and other marine habitat restorations.
 Our computationally generated scaffold is foldable and deployable, and therefore can be transported as a flat piece and deployed into a 3D structure underwater.
-It is parametric as we can tune the unit sizes, surface areas, material options as well as local structural stability in our software platform before the physical construction.
+It is parametric as we can tune the unit sizes, surface areas, material options, as well as local structural stability in our software platform before the physical construction.
 The deployment on the Southern California Margin cruise aboard Nautilus (NA075, pp XX) was to prove the mechanism and feasibility of deployment and recovery in the field.
 During the cruise, we successfully assembled, deployed, and retrieved the structure as planned.
 This experience gave us not only valuable lessons throughout the whole design and deployment process of project, but also deep reflection of the relation between humans and the ocean.
-It was known that the seascape will affect the diversity of the coral, which will in turn affect the diversity of fishes being attracted.
+It was known that the seascape will affect the diversity of the coral, which would in turn affect the diversity of fishes being attracted.
 The parametric design in our system can potentially enable the programmability of ecological diversity.
-With the deployable structures, we hope to create “open ocean farms”, where underwater organisms are attracted to grow within the structures, form new ecosystems, and are free to circulate in the larger, open underwater world to create “blue-green ecology.”
+With the deployable structures, we hope to create “open ocean farms,” where underwater organisms are attracted to grow within the structures, form new ecosystems, and are free to circulate in the larger, open underwater world to create “blue-green ecology.”

 Open Ocean Science